Tuning Azure Data Lake Storage Gen1 for performance

 Whether you are using on-premises machines or VMs in Azure, you should carefully select the appropriate hardware.
 For Source Disk Hardware, prefer SSDs to HDDs and pick disk hardware with faster spindles.
 For Source Network Hardware, use the fastest NICs possible.
 On Azure, we recommend Azure D14 VMs which have the appropriately powerful disk and networking hardware.

-The network connectivity between your source data and Azure Data Lake store can sometimes be the bottleneck.
+The network connectivity between your source data and Data Lake Storage Gen1 can sometimes be the bottleneck.
 When your source data is On-Premises, consider using a dedicated link with Azure ExpressRoute .
-If your source data is in Azure, the performance will be best when the data is in the same Azure region as the Data Lake Store.
+If your source data is in Azure, the performance will be best when the data is in the same Azure region as the Data Lake Storage Gen1 account.